Skip to main content

 Then journey below ground and through the tunnels leading to the gun’s ammunition supply and engine room.
 Strategically located in Hell’s Gully, the engine room was hidden deep underground for concealment and security.
 You’ll also have an opportunity to witness the immense power of the newly installed Ghost Engine, a replica model of the original machine that powered the mighty guns above.
 Make sure you turn the crank on the model to hear the roar the engines would have made when in use!

 Please note: this tour takes visitors through small spaces and steep staircases.
+For safety reasons, children cannot be carried at any time during the tour.

 Tours of the site are conducted daily between 10 am and 2 pm.